Table of Contents[Hide][Show]

 As TravelingMom Maria Smith says, “There is no need to drive once you get into town.
 Park once and get around town the old fashioned way…with your own two feet.
 Everything is in walking distance.
 Stop rushing.
 No need to load the kids in and out of the car.
 Get out and walk!”

 This is Authentic Wisconsin

-There is no Starbucks here and no fast food restaurants.
-The fields of corn and gardens full of tomatoes you drive by on the way to town are probably the source for your dinner.
+There are no Starbucks here and few fast food restaurants.
+The fields of corn and gardens full of tomatoes you drive by on the way to town are probably the source for your dinner.”

-One of the coolest things I did in Elkhart Lake had nothing to do with the lake.
-I loved going to Road America.
+One of the coolest things both Maria and I participated in while visiting this lake vacation destination has nothing to do with the lake.
+We loved going to Road America.
 This motorsports track routinely hosts more than 500 events per year, including many nationally-televised NASCAR races.
-It is one of the world’s fastest permanent road racing tracks.
+It is one of the world’s fastest permanent road racetracks.

-While Road America attracts worldwide attention today, the twisty-turny village roads of Elkhart Lake were the racing circuit in the early 1950s.
+While Road America attracts worldwide attention today, the twisty-turny village roads of Elkhart Lake were the racing circuit in the early 1950s, just like Watkins Glen in NY’s Finger Lakes.
 Cars raced the open road, taking sharp corners and fast turns up to an astonishing 65 miles per hour.
 As many as 100,000 people watched the three races with 238 cars in 1952.

 Historic Race Circuit signs mark some of those turns, close to the Elkhart Lake resorts.
 The circuit ended after only three years, and Road America opened in 1955.

-This lovely town is in Sheboygan County Wisconsin.
-It’s easily reachable from several other Wisconsin getaway spots: an hour north of Milwaukee, two hours south of Green Bay and Door County, 30 minutes west of Kohler and a 40 minutes east of Fond du Lac.
+The lake and town of Elkhart Lake are in Sheboygan County, Wisconsin.
+It’s easily reachable from several other Wisconsin getaway spots: an hour north of Milwaukee, two hours south of Green Bay and Door County, 30 minutes west of Kohler and a 40 east of Fond du Lac.